 We buy shelf stable organic products from UNFI.
 This includes flour, chickpeas, etc. UNFI is an enormous organic distributor who primarily supplies Whole Foods.
 We buy fry oil from large national mainline suppliers (US Foods currently).

 Beer, coffee, and tea are products we sell that we have very little hand in making.
 So we do our best to know those who are doing the making.
 In the case of beer we don’t feature a brewer unless we’ve had a chance to visit the brewery, meet the brewer, and understand their philosophy.
 We’ve handpicked all of the beers we sell and know our brewers very well.
 Coffee is a similar process.
 We feature some of the best roasters in the world.
 We’ve developed relationships with any roaster we feature before brining them in to Clover.
 We see them roast, get to know the owner, ask questions about their approach and philosophy.
-I don’t believe there is anyone who has visited more brewers or roasters than Rolando and I. It’s been a unique and really fun journey.
+I don’t believe there is anyone who has visited more brewers or roasters than those of us at Clover.
+It’s been a unique and really fun journey.

 Similar efforts apply to our tea (herbals are grown and mixed by Mary Blue of Farmacy Herbs, green and oolong are from Asha Teas and Tea Trekker).
 It took me almost 3 years to find tea of the quality we wanted.
 We couldn’t be happier with what we’re now offering.

 We’re a small company but we think it’s important you know what you’re eating and part of that transparency extends to nutritional content.
 We’re working to create a database of the nutritional content of all of our menu items, but we’re not there yet.
 We have an entire page devoted to this topic.

 Gluten-free, allergies, sensitivities, dietary restrictions, vegan, etc.